 7. Stay in Hostels

 One of the best ways to save money backpacking Thailand is to stay in hostels.
 Hotels are cheap enough that you can splurge if you want to but hostels are definitely the way to go for budget, fun and meeting people.
 Hostel World is my go to for booking and Booking.com if I need a hotel.

 READ MORE: Hostel Tips You Need to Know Before Booking

 8. Stay Hydrated

-A very important tip.
+A very important tip, perhaps the top of these backpacking Thailand tips.
 With the heat and all of the drinking make sure you’re drinking enough fluids.
 1.5 litre bottles of water are cheap at 7/11, coconut water is sold at road side stands and is amazing for hangovers and fresh fruit juice you’ll find everywhere.

 9. Riding Elephants and Tiger Temples – Don’t Do It

 The biggest no-no when it comes to Thailand tourism.
 Be aware of how animals are treated at these establishments…not good at all.
 You can still see elephants but opt for a sanctuary where they are better-taken care of and no riding is allowed.
 I recommend Elephant Jungle Sanctuary in Chiang Mai.